 Ball’s Pyramid Facts

 - This astounding geological formation, jutting magnificently up from beneath the surface of the ocean, bears the simple name of Ball’s Pyramid.
-This breathtaking landform further holds a place of honor among the similar one’s around the world.
+This breathtaking landform further holds a place of great honor among the similar works of Nature found around the world.

-- Presently, it’s unknown if ancient mariners ever glimpsed this masterpiece of natural processes.
-The first recorded sighting of it took place 1788.
+- Presently, it’s still unknown if ancient mariners ever glimpsed this masterpiece of natural processes.
+The first recorded sighting of it, though, took place 1788.
 Its name pays homage to the first known person to spot it, Lieutenant Henry Lidgbird Ball, who made that sighting.

 - This marvelous work of geological forces also shares a common fact with yet another remarkable landform.
-That’s because the intrepid officer also, for the first time in recorded history, discovered the fascinating formation known as Lord Howe Island.
+That’s because the very same intrepid officer also, for the first time in recorded history, discovered the fascinating formation now known as Lord Howe Island.

-- Geologist Henry Wilkinson became the first known person to step foot onto Ball’s Pyramid, in 1882.
-Multiple attempts to scale its heights failed, until one finally succeeded in 1965.
-Several other attempts to climb it followed in the ensuing years.
+- Multiple attempts to scale the precarious heights of Ball’s Pyramid failed, until one finally succeeded in 1965.
+That team of four Australian climbers included Bryden Allen, John Davis, Jack Pettigrew, and David Witham.
+Several other attempts to climb it followed in later years.

-- In 1982, however, the government of the region banned all such attempts.
-Then, in 1986, the government banned all access to the site.
+- In the year 1982, however, the government of the region banned all such attempts.
+Then later, in 1986, the government subsequently banned all access to the site.
 But, in 1990, the leaders relaxed that restriction, to allow limited attempts.
 Doing so now requires an official permit.

 Related Articles